kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 ### Future extension

+#### Allowing external agents to detect the cpumanager behaviour

+As soon as a behaviour-changing option is added, we should add an alias to `static`, which we proposed to name `configurable`.

+This is motivated by the fact some operators may make logic on the reported CPUManager policy, and not notice the extra flags that potentially change the behaviour of the static policy.
+An example of these aforementioned operators are software components who vendored older kubelet configuration API (predating this work).
+By adding the new policy alias, we make it possible for those operators to trivially detect the change, and to not make wrong assumptions.

+#### Emulating Non-SMT on SMT systems

 We would like to mention a further extension of this work, which we are *not* proposing here.

 A further subset of the latency sensitive class of workload we identified (CNF, HFT) benefits most of non-SMT system, delivering the best possible performance here.